danielxhogan/blog/content/posts/Libav Tutorial/Lesson 1.1 Remux.md

   }
 {{< /highlight >}}

-We'll start by calling `av_read_frame` inside an loop that runs as long the return value is not negative.
+We'll start by calling `av_read_frame` inside a loop that runs as long the return value is not negative.
 A negative value signals the end of the file, or an error.
 The packet data read from the input will be stored in `pkt`.
 This struct will have a field `stream_index` specifying which stream from the input